RaquelRaquel/Portfolio/Separate_Duplicates_from_Dataset.md

     ['Instagram', 'SOCIAL', '4.5', '66509917', 'Varies with device', '1,000,000,000+', 'Free', '0', 'Teen', 'Social', 'July 31, 2018', 'Varies with device', 'Varies with device']

-Above, we see there are four entries for the Instagram app.
+We see there are four entries for the Instagram app.
 The fourth item in each row, shows the number of reviews that have taken place for the Instagram app.
-Later on, we are going to keep the row with the highest review and then delete the rest.
+Later on, we are going to keep the row with the highest review and then separate the rest.
 <br>
 <br>
 <br>
-Below, a for-loop is created to collect all duplicates.
+A for-loop is created to collect all duplicates.
 The `duplicate_apps[]` and `unique_apps[]` are initially created as empty lists.
 A for-loop is created to append to the list of either the duplicate or unique app.
 Each row of data goes through the for-loop and the app-name is initially added to the `unique_app[]` list if it is the first time.
 In the for-loop, if a name is already identified as being in the `unique_apps[]` list, then any additional data that has the same app-name is added to the `duplicate_apps[]` list.
-Lastly, there is a print text on the number of duplicates and an example of the first 15 duplicated names.
+Lastly, there is a print text on the number of duplicates and examples of the first 15 duplicated names.

 ```python